 - Receiving recognition from AASHE

-- Earning points for your institution in STARS through the Inter-Campus Collaboration credit
+- Earning points for their institutions in STARS through the Inter-Campus Collaboration credit